Alfresco/alfresco-js-api/src/api/gs-core-rest-api/docs/TransferContainersApi.md

     hostEcm: 'http://127.0.0.1:8080'
 });

-let transfercontainersApi = new TransfercontainersApi(this.alfrescoApi);
+let transfercontainersApi = new TransferContainersApi(this.alfrescoApi);

 let opts = {
   'include':  //  | Returns additional information about the transfer container.
 Any optional field from the response model can be requested.
 For example: